MY APPROACH TO TEACHING

 Seeing each person as their own best teacher is how I choose to incorporate “Namaste” (the divine in me recognizes the divine in you) into my classes, rather than saying at the end of class as is traditional for reasons specified below under anti-oppressive practice.

 Anti-oppressive practice is an interdisciplinary approach that focuses on ending socioeconomic oppression.
 Oppression occurs on social and institutional levels and also within interpersonal interactions- such as those within a yoga class.
 Anti-oppressive practice requires me to critically examine the power imbalance inherent in how my yoga classes are structured and delivered.
-This is an ongoing effort to create a more egalitarian class environment that is free from sexism, racism, and other forms of discrimination.
+This is an ongoing effort to create a more egalitarian class environment that is free from sexism, racism, homophobia, classism, ableism and other forms of discrimination.
 As such, when teaching I employ a conversational method that allows for questions and feedback.
 I do not use gender specific ques or use terminology that may be divisive.
 I do not utilize sacred objects from other cultures that I have not received permission to use.
-And I do not typify a certain lifestyle or belief system as necessary to participate in yoga.
-Above all, this commitment means I must be willing to listen to feedback on where I may be falling short in this practice.
+And I do not typify a certain lifestyle, body shape, or belief system as necessary to participate in yoga.
+Above all, this commitment means I am willing to listen to feedback on where I may be falling short in this practice.